-Mrs Reagan's mother was Edith Lucket vaudeville actress and a warmly humore woman.
-Her father was a New Jersey salesman who did not bother to visit Today, 30 years later, the Reagar still behave like a pair of newly-weds.
-Nancy believes destiny brought them together hospital where she was being born and so afterwards abandoned his family.
-When met him years later they quarrelled and shut her in a bathroom.
-Ever since I Reagan has felt a sense of panic beh locked doors.
-At two years old she was boarded with aunt in a dreary suburb of Washington while her mother resumed a stage car.
-Then, at six, the age psychologists say is most formative in a child's life, her situal changed completely.
-Edith Luckett left music hall and married a successful Chica doctor named Loyal Davis.
-A physician a studied under Dr Davis remembers him "one of the meanest, Commie-hating, naminded, John Birching, ultra-conservathellions I have ever met, and also one of most gifted and brightest men."
-There is doubt that Davis, who adopted Nancy gave her his name, played an important in shaping her character and beliefs. made a tremendous difference," Mrs Rea says today.
-In 1939 Nancy Davis went up to Star College, met a Princeton student nan Frank Birney and fell in love with hir only to be crushed when Birney was killed a train as he crossed the railway track Princeton Junction on his way to see her. later became engaged to an Amhundergraduate, James White, but broke i when he went off to war.
-Intent on an acting career, she move New York in 1946, obtained small parts if
+Mrs Reagan's mother was Edith Luckett, a vaudeville actress and a warmly humorous woman.
+Her father was a New Jersey car salesman who did not bother to visit the Today, 30 years later, the Reagans still behave like a pair of newly-weds.
+Nancy believes destiny brought them together hospital where she was being born and soon afterwards abandoned his family.
+When she met him years later they quarrelled and he shut her in a bathroom.
+Ever since Mrs Reagan has felt a sense of panic behind locked doors.
+At two years old she was boarded with anaunt in a dreary suburb of Washington DC while her mother resumed a stage career.
+Then, at six, the age psychologists say is the most formative in a child's life, her situation changed completely.
+Edith Luckett left the music hall and married a successful Chicago doctor named Loyal Davis.
+A physician-who studied under Dr Davis remembers him as one of the meanest, Commie-hating, narrowminded, John Birching, ultra-conservative hellions I have ever met, and also one of the most gifted and brightest men."
+There is no doubt that Davis, who adopted Nancy and gave her his name, played an important part in shaping her character and beliefs.
+"He made a tremendous difference," Mrs Reagan says today In 1939 Nancy Davis went up to Smith College, met a Princeton student named Frank Birney and fell in love with himonly to be crushed when Birney was killed by a train as he crossed the railway tracks at Princeton Junction on his way to see her.
+She later became engaged to an Amherst undergraduate, James White, but broke it off when he went off to war.

+Intent-on-an acting career, she moved to New York in 1946, obtained small parts in